numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 roughly :math:`(1/2)^D` yields low function values.
 The objective functions' optima are located at the tips of those two cones.

+Contained in the *moderate - moderate* function class.

 .. .. rubric:: Information gained from this function: